Evaluation of the user journey in a data ecosystem at Boehringer Ingelheim

 06

-Advocating for users when there is low UX maturity among stakeholders
+Advocating for users in a low UX maturity environment